Battle of Sultanpet Tope

 The Battle of Sultanpet Tope was a small action fought on 5 and 6 April 1799 between forces of the British East India Company and the Kingdom of Mysore during the Fourth Anglo-Mysore War.
-Although initially checked it was a British victory.
+Although initially checked, it was a British victory.

 Prelude

-On 3 April the British force reached the position next to Seringapatam in which General Abercromby had encamped in 1792, on the south-west side of the island and prepared to besiege the place.
+On 3 April, the British force reached the position next to Seringapatam in which General Abercromby had encamped in 1792, on the south-west side of the island and prepared to besiege the place.

 During the time which had intervened since Lord Cornwallis's siege of Seringapatam (1792), the Sultan had given great attention to strengthening the fortifications.
 But, excepting a battery which he had erected on the north-west angle of the fort, his improvements had been mainly directed to the south and east sides.

 The works on the west side where the wall overlooks the Káveri were not so strong, although even here they were protected by a double wall and a ditch.
 In front of the British army was broken rising ground intersected by deep ditches, with some deserted villages, and several topes (groves) of areca-nut palms and cocoa trees, which afforded a safe cover to Tipu's skirmishers and rocket-men.
 An aqueduct within 1700 yards of the fortress, near a wooded tope called the Sultanpet Tope or "Sultaunpet", afforded Tippoo's skirmishers and rocketmen firing rocket artillery a safe cover from which they most seriously annoyed the British outposts.

-General Baird was directed to scour this grove and dislodge the enemy, but on his advancing with this object on the night of 4/5 April, he found the tope unoccupied.
+General Baird was directed to scour this grove and dislodge the enemy, but on his advance with this object on the night of 4/5 April, he found the tope unoccupied.